barboraberkova/english-for-designers/homework-11.md

 ![showcase of Shaun Tan paintings](img/shaun-tan-intro.png) *Shaun Tan's paintings*

-## I'm feeling like a lost thing, and that’s a problem!
+## I'm feeling like a lost thing, and that's a problem!

-It's a weekend and it's raining outside.
-You don't want to sit on a couch and want to do something.
-You heard your favorite gallery has an interesting exhibition.
-You open their website and learn nothing.
-It is a mess.
-You try your luck and go to the gallery.
+It's Saturday.
+It's raining.
+You remember your favourite gallery has a new exhibition, so you open their website — and find nothing useful.
+You go anyway.
 It's closed.
-No information on the website.
-Annoying isn't it?

-You finally arrived to the gallery but another problem occurs.
-It can be annoying when you're in a gallery wanting to see your favorite artist and suddenly you don't know where to go.
-The app helps visitors find their way around easily with no need asking or being lost.
-It has a navigation system that can talk to you or you can follow the navigation on your screen as you wander through rooms.
+No hours, no warning, no way to know.

+You finally make it inside on Sunday.
+And then a second problem starts: you don't know where to go.
+You wander, you ask a guard, you give up and circle back to the entrance.

 This is the gap I wanted to close.
 Not one frustration, but two — **before the visit** and **during the visit** — stitched together by a single app.